animafps/fpsmath/readme.md

 ## 🧐 About

 FPSMath is just a handy little bot that helps with converting everything related to video games.
 It supports [over 20 games](https://fpsmath.animafps.xyz/games/) and are happy to add plenty more.
-As well it is the discord bot with the most units that can be converted and used.
+As well it is the Discord bot with the most units that can be converted and used including cm/rev, inch/rev, MPI, arcmin and deg/mm.

-## 💭 How it works

-The entire bot is written in Typescript and uses the Sapphire framework with Discord.js

 ## 🎈 Usage/Commands